kovidgoyal/calibre/manual/faq.rst

 through them.
 In other words, Kindle's only display covers for books marked as Personal Documents or books bought directly from Amazon.

-If you send a MOBI file to a Kindle with calibre using a USB connection, calibre works around this Amazon bug by uploading a cover thumbnail itself.
+If you send a MOBI file to an e-ink Kindle with calibre using a USB connection, calibre works around this Amazon bug by uploading a cover thumbnail itself.
 However, that workaround is only possible when using a USB connection and sending with calibre.
 Note that if you send using email, Amazon will